-Eryngium yuccifolium, also known as Rattlesnake Master, has sword-shaped, silver-green leaves up to 3’ long that are edged with small spines.
-In midsummer Eryngium yuccifolium produces tall, stiff flower stems topped by small clusters of unique prickly, greenish-white globes, which are surrounded by longer pointed bracts.
-Rattlesnake Master is native from the eastern Great Plains to the Atlantic Coast.
+Eryngium yuccifolium, also known as Rattlesnake Master, has sword-shaped, silver-green leaves up to 24" long that are edged with small spines.
+In midsummer Eryngium yuccifolium produces tall, stiff flower stems topped by small clusters of unique prickly, greenish-white globes that are surrounded by longer pointed bracts.
+Perennial Rattlesnake Master is native from the eastern Great Plains to the Atlantic Coast.
 Eryngium yuccifolium will self-sow where happy.
 A wonderful architectural accent plant!

 Eryngium yuccifolium prefers full sun and well-drained soil, but is also tolerant of clay soil.
 Rattlesnake Master is suitable for coastal conditions.
 For drying, cut stems before flowers are fully open.